mit-cml/blockly-plugins/block-lexical-variables/README.md

 ## Usage
 _Please make sure that your app which includes this plugin uses a relatively recent version of Blockly.
-As of this writing that would be version 10.4.0.
-It also seems to work with Blockly v11, but that hasn't been extensively tested_
+As of this writing that would be version 11.2.2.

 You'll want to include something like the following in your app: